 Discover the Residenz, Germany's largest inner-city palace, on a guided tour of the Treasury.

-Discover the Munich way of life on a visit to the Beer- and Oktoberfest Museum.
+Website Discover the Munich way of life on a visit to the Beer- and Oktoberfest Museum.
+Website

-Typical for the quarter

-Not to be missed:

-Enjoy the city's typical delicacies on a tasting tour of the Viktualienmarkt.

-Stroll along Munich's most exclusive street with almost all luxury labels represented on Maximilianstraße.
+Typical for the district Not to be missed: - Enjoy the city's typical delicacies on a tasting tour of the Viktualienmarkt.
+Website - Stroll along Munich's most exclusive street with almost all luxury labels represented on Maximilianstraße.

+District 4

-Quarter 4 Neuhausen-Nymphenburg A royal green neighbourhood
+Neuhausen-Nymphenburg A royal green neighbourhood

+ППП

+ШШШ

+III
-Neuhausen-Nymphenburg The green quarter in the west

-Nymphenburg Palace and park are among Munich's top sights.
+Nymphenburg Palace is like a fairy tale in any season Even more tips Munich insiders reveal their favourite places here: Website Neuhausen-Nymphenburg The green district in the west Nymphenburg Palace and its park are among Munich's top sights.
 But the charisma of the Bavarian royals' summer residence actually extends far beyond the palace walls.
-The whole of this quarter is a fairy-tale residential area with impressive villas and old buildings from the Wilhelminian period, small shops and lively cafés.
+The entire neighbourhood is a fairy-tale residential area with impressive villas and old buildings from the Wilhelminian period, small shops and lively cafés.
 Half the properties in Neuhausen are listed buildings or ensembles.
-Besides enjoying this relaxed neighbourhood, there's lots of other things to discover as well - the green paradise of the Botanical Garden, various museums and the largest beer garden in Bavaria.
+Besides enjoying this relaxed atmosphere, there's lots of other things to discover as well - the green paradise of the Botanical Garden, various museums and the largest beer garden in Bavaria.
 Welcome to a neighbourhood full of light and air!